62 posts categorized "Arts and Humanities"

 (Zappa was one of rock 'n' roll's most high-minded musical snobs, but he harboured great affection for the brazen fakery of the Monkees.
 Click this link to see him goofing off with a clearly-stoned Mike Nesmith.
 Nesmith was one of the first group members to grow tired of the sham and pack it in.
 He didn't actually need the money.
 His mother, a Dallas secretary, invented Liquid Paper.
 In her blender.
 No, really.)

-This scene from Head recalls the Monkees' early days on the Columbia lot, during their first TV season.
+This cafeteria scene from Head recalls the Monkees' early days on the Columbia lot, during their first TV season.
 Legit actors, incensed at the sheer fraudulence of the group, would leave the comissary when the lads arrived.
-Watch for a cameo from Jack Nicholson near the end; Nicholson co-wrote the script under the influence of LSD.
-Of course, anyone alive in the sixties claims to have been under the inflence of LSD all the time.
-Sounds like an excuse.
+Watch for a cameo from Jack Nicholson; Nicholson co-wrote the script with Bob Rafelson under the influence of LSD.
+Of course, everyone alive in the sixties claims to have been on acid pretty much all the time.

 I wonder if there's a connection?
 After all, Humphries and Jones shared a stage.
-It was the London production of Oliver!, where one played Fagin, and tne other the Artful Dodger.
+It was the London production of Oliver!, where one played Mr. Sowerberry, and the other the Artful Dodger.
 Not difficult to guess who was the master, and who the student.